 - 1 ½ tbsp.
 Granulated Sugar

-- Add sugar cookie mix and almond extract to the butter and mixed it with the mixer until crumbles are formed.
+Add sugar cookie mix and almond extract to butter and continue to mix until dough is crumbly.

-- Add egg and mix it.
-As I mentioned above, I added the egg by mistake and it is not in the recipe.
-If the not using the egg, the dough should be crumbly.
+Add egg and mix.
+As I mentioned above, I added the egg by mistake and can be skipped.
+If not using the egg, the dough should be crumbly.

-- Divide the dough into two and place it in two pans.
-Press the dough or the mixture firmly into bottom of each pan.
+Divide the dough into two and place it in two pans.
+Press dough firmly into bottom of each pan.

-- Bake in a pre-heated oven for 18 – 20 minutes until centers are set, top and sides are lightly browned.
+Bake in a preheated oven for 18 – 20 minutes until centers are set, top and sides are lightly brown.
 I baked for 20 minutes.

-- Remove from the oven and cool the pans on a cooling rack.
+Remove from the oven and cool cake pans on a cooling rack.
 Let the pans cool completely.
 This will take at least 30 – 45 minutes are even longer.

-- Using the edges of the foil, lift the cookie cake from the pan and cut each cookie cake into 16 wedges.
-Make sure the cookie cakes cool completely before cutting them, for easy cutting.
+Using the edges of the foil lift the cookie cake from the pans and cut each cookie cake into 16 wedges.
+Make sure the cookie cakes cool completely before cutting.

-- Store them in an air tight container and if layering them, place a wax paper between the wedges.
-The recipe says these stay good for 2 days at room temperature or can be freeze for up to 3 months.
+Store in an airtight container and if layering them, place a wax paper between the wedges.

-- I mistakenly used egg and was afraid I might have to bake these again.
-But luckily they turned out pretty good.
+- I added an egg by mistake and was afraid I might have to bake the wedges again.
+But luckily wedges turned out pretty good.
 When I pulled out the cookie cakes from the oven after 20 minutes of baking, the center of the cake was soft, just like how the cookies are.
-But as the cake cooled completely, the center hardened and turned out perfect.
+But as the cakes cooled completely, the center hardened and turned out perfect.

 - Cut the cakes only after they cool completely.
-I cut one cake while it was still a little warm and it was a little difficult to cut the cake into 16 wedges.
-The second cake, I let it cool completely and cutting it into wedges was a breeze.
+I cut one cake while it was still warm and it was a bit difficult to cut the cake into 16 wedges.
+The second cake I cut after it completely cooled and it was easy to cut the wedges.

 - Oven temperatures vary from oven to oven.
-Check the cakes soon to avoid burning and some ovens might require longer baking.
+Check the cakes sooner than the bake time to avoid burning and some ovens might require longer baking.